 So the majority of them (or a good amount) of Japanese tourists would mainly go to Hawaii.
 When they get out of the plane and take their first steps in Hawaii, they would mostly say "Finally I made it to America."

 So the question is when it comes to Hawaii, does it really count as being in American soil?
 My response is: Yes AND No.

 The reason as though Hawaii does count as being in American soil is obviously Hawaii is part of the 50 states of the United States.

 While yeah, Hawaii is not really one of the most notable hot spots for non-Americans (and even some Americans) compared to places such as California, New York, and Florida, it's one of those underrated places to go to whenever you want to try something different from average.

-Why it doesn't count as being in American soil?
+Why doesn't Hawaii count as being in America?

 The reason as though Hawaii doesn't really count as being in American soil is one simple thing: since Hawaii isn't in the mainland, Japanese people are not actually in the mainland United States.

 Think about it: Hawaii to the United States is more like Okinawa in Japan.
 You're in Japan, but you're not Japan.

 - you're in the halfway point to America,

 - the unofficial border between Western Hemisphere and Eastern Hemisphere,